winkywong1/miniAdventureGame/README.md

 4. monster game
 5. castle
 6. final mission
+(restaurant: for recover CP)

 During different scenarios in the game, a few simple games are included:
 1. Word and number guessing game (word game will have tips provided to the user to guess)
 2. Rock paper scissors
 3. Monster game
+4. Bingo
-4. Blackjack for the final round of the game
+5. Blackjack for the final round of the game

 //